2004 Hull City Council election: Campaign

-Before the election the Labour party formed the administration after becoming the largest party in the 2003 election.
-Their administration however was criticised by the Audit Commission, which raised the hopes of the Liberal Democrats that could regain control of the council.
+Before the election the Labour Party formed the administration after becoming the largest party in the 2003 election.
+Their administration however was criticised by the Audit Commission, which raised the hopes of the Liberal Democrats that they could regain control of the council.

 Labour campaigned saying that voters should choose "order and progress" under themselves rather than the chaos they said the Liberal Democrats had brought while they were in office.
 They hoped to expand their pilot programme of free school meals for all children to all schools within the city.
 The Liberal Democrats however wanted to abolish the programme and pledged to establish crime prevention funds for neighbourhoods, free off-peak bus travel for pensioners and expand recycling.
 The Liberal Democrats also pledged to keep council tax increases to the same level as rises in earnings for the 2 years after the election.

 20 of the 59 seats on the council were contested in the election, which was conducted with all postal voting in common with councils across 4 of the English regions.

 Election result

-The results saw the Labour party remain the largest party on the council with 27 seats but with the Liberal Democrats gaining 2 seats to hold 24 after the election.
+The results saw the Labour Party remain the largest party on the council with 27 seats but with the Liberal Democrats gaining 2 seats to hold 24 after the election.
 As a result, the council remained hung with no party having a majority on the council.
 The most high-profile result saw the United Kingdom Independence Party win their first local council seat after John Cornforth defeated the independent councillor, John Considine, in Derringham ward by 7 votes after 6 recounts.
 However the independents immediately said that they would mount a legal challenge to the result.